 But there are innovations that make today’s log cabin house plans extremely diverse, stylish and luxurious, including modern fixtures and furniture, high-tech conveniences, integration of interior and exterior spaces, and energy efficiency.

-French doors open to the Great Room of this contemporary two-story, two-bedroom log cabin home plan, which also comes with a covered porch, a rear deck, fireplace, and Master Suite with a large walk-in closet and private access to the porch (Plan #153-1216).
+French doors open to the Great Room of this contemporary 2-story, 2-bedroom log cabin home, which also comes with a covered porch, a rear deck, fireplace, and Master Suite with a large walk-in closet and private access to the porch (Plan #153-1216).